openfun/richie/UPGRADE.md

   is not valid html in the page header).
 - The `runs_open` django template block have been replaced by `run_open_single` and `runs_open_multiple` blocks on the `course_detail.html` template.
+- The `contact` block has been removed from the `course_detail.html` template, if you overwrite it please consider the new `run_open_single` block as alternative.
 - Frontend override system has been updated to allow overriding of any frontend module.
   Thus if you override some components, you have to update the module regexp by prefixing with `components/`.